digidem/digital-democracy.org/_team_and_board/5-noffle.md

 communities.

 Stephen creates and maintains open technology that enables self-determination;
-honours people, not profit; is sustainable for the communities that adopt it;
+honors people, not profit; is sustainable for the communities that adopt it;
 and is maximally accessible regardless of resources or technical background.

 Contact: [sww@eight45.net](mailto:sww@eight45.net)